-- (13)Free and open-source software, where the source code is openly shared and users can freely access, use, modify and redistribute the software or modified versions thereof, can contribute to research and innovation on the market.
+(14)Free and open-source software, whereby the source code is openly shared and users can freely access, use, modify and redistribute the software or modified versions thereof, can contribute to research and innovation on the market.
 Such software is subject to licences that allow anyone the freedom to run, copy, distribute, study, change and improve the software.
 In order not to hamper innovation or research, this Directive should not apply to free and open-source software developed or supplied outside the course of a commercial activity, since products so developed or supplied are by definition not placed on the market.
 Developing or contributing to such software should not be understood as making it available on the market.
-Providing such.
-This is in particular the case for software on open repositories should not be considered as making it available on the market, unless this occurs in the course of a commercial activity.
-In principle, the supply of free and open-source software by non-profit organisations should not be considered as taking place in a business-related context, unless the supply occurs in the course of a commercial activity, including its source code and modified versions, that is openly shared and freely accessible, usable, modifiable and redistributable.
-However, where software is supplied in exchange for a price or personal data is used other than exclusively for improving the security, compatibility or interoperability of the software, and is therefore supplied in the course of a commercial activity, the Directive should apply. - (13a) If free and open-source software supplied outside the course of a commercial activity is subsequently integrated by a manufacturer as a component into a product in the course of a commercial activity and that is therefore placed on the market, it would be possible to hold that manufacturer liable for damage caused by the defectiveness of such software, while not the manufacturer of the software itself because they would have not fulfilled the conditions of placing a product or component on the market.
+Providing such software on open repositories should not be considered as making it available on the market, unless that occurs in the course of a commercial activity.
+In principle, the supply of free and open-source software by non-profit organisations should not be considered as taking place in a business-related context, unless such supply occurs in the course of a commercial activity.
+However, where software is supplied in exchange for a price, or for personal data used other than exclusively for improving the security, compatibility or interoperability of the software, and is therefore supplied in the course of a commercial activity, this Directive should apply.